WePeopleDocs

 Identifying workers

-3. email — last-resort match against the org directory.
+3. email — match against the org directory.

-When nothing matches, WePeople auto-provisions a worker and links it to the app’s custom:<slug> connection — no pre-sync needed.
+When nothing matches, WePeople auto-provisions a worker and links it to the app’s custom:<slug> connection.
+Optional displayName sets the name on create.

 Events